Tennessee’s quality of life is high, and its cost of living is low.

 Tennessee has no state property tax.
 Property taxes are locally determined and collected.

-*Source: CERT calculations using the Council for Community and Economic Research (C2ER) Cost of Living Index (COLI), 2017 Annual Averages
+*Source: Council for Community and Economic Research (C2ER) Cost of Living Index (COLI), 2017 Annual Averages